We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 BigQuery is Google's data warehouse that processes SQL queries at very high speeds.
 This is important if you need to analyze and process terabytes of raw data and get insights quickly.
 BigQuery lets you use the advantages of machine-learning capabilities and even stream data directly to BigQuery.

-This feature isn’t entirely new, but it was only available to GA360 users.
-And like then, there still are some limitations regarding storage and data size, but you can still do so much with the monthly accessible data allowance – you get 10GB free storage and 1TB worth of query data processing.
+This feature isn't entirely new, but it was only available to GA360 users.
+There are still limits on storage and data size, but the free monthly allowance goes a long way: 10GB of storage and 1TB of query processing.

 #9 Machine Learning